Dynamical Meteorology and Climatology Unit

 The central scientific question of RESIST, is: "Were recent observed summer sea-ice lows driven by the same factors in the Arctic and in the Antarctic, and did their impacts differ significantly"?
 More specifically, the objective of RESIST is to document, qualitatively and quantitatively, the cause-effect relationships between extreme states of summer sea ice and its potential interacting agents, in both hemispheres.
 RESIST is a BELSPO project involving UCLouvain and RMIB.

-The Liang-Kleeman rate of information transfer will be applied to identify causal dependencies between the different oceanic/atmospheric and thermodynamic/dynamic processes leading to sea-ice lows in both polar regions, but also to test the influence of sea-ice anomalies on autumn and winter atmospheric conditions.
-The method will feed on existing model simulations (large ensembles, CMIP6, HighResMIP) and runs produced within RESIST.
+The Liang-Kleeman rate of information transfer (see also Tools) is applied to identify causal dependencies between the different oceanic/atmospheric processes leading to sea-ice lows in both polar regions, but also to test the influence of sea-ice anomalies on autumn and winter atmospheric conditions.
+The method feeds on existing model simulations (large ensembles, CMIP6, HighResMIP) and runs produced within RESIST.

 More information: